thetillhoff/workshop/docs/labs/lab_3/1_hands_on.md

 By default, docker only rebuilds, when the Dockerfile changed.

 Then, update the credentials in the `todo-service/.env` file with credentials for your database in AWS.
-You can find them in the Secret Manager of the AWS account.
+You can find them in the Secret Manager Console in your browser.

-Don't forget to add the security group rule for your IP once again: new database -> new security group :P Since it's an intermediate step, you can create it manually.
+Don't forget to add the security group rule for your IP once again.
+Remember: New database -> New security group

+Since it's an intermediate step, you can create it manually.

 Verify that the application can connect to the database and works as intended.